 Research personnel shall not be pressured, explicitly nor implicitly, to physically return to work to conduct research on-site.
 All research personnel on site must have consented to do so.
 Questions can be directed to HRS, the Ombudsman, or the Graduate School.

-All research activities and meetings that could reasonably be carried out remotely should be conducted remotely (e.g., utilizing phone, zoom, Microsoft teams).

-2. Consider the needs of high-risk researchers or those with disability accommodations.
+Consider the needs of high-risk researchers or those with disability accommodations.
 Continue to make accommodations for high-risk individuals as necessary.
 Contact HRS Disability Services.

-3. Individuals MUST stay home if they feel sick or have symptoms of COVID-19 – do not attend work or school – and contact and follow the advice of their medical provider (see “how to discontinue home isolation” following sickness for more information).
+2. Individuals MUST attest that they do not have symptoms of COVID-19 or feel sick prior to on-site activities.
+Individuals that cannot attest must stay home – do not attend work or school – and contact and follow the advice of their medical provider (see “how to discontinue home isolation” following sickness for more information).

-Clearly communicate within each group to ensure all members are up to date on all items requiring common knowledge (e.g., modification to tasks or procedures).

-Maintain redundancy/backup operations with well-documented shutdown procedures in case a worker becomes quarantined or ill.
+3. In some locations, COVID-19 testing is available.
+Testing plans have been developed for Spokane and Pullman (Pullman student and employee).

 4. Practice physical distancing, defined as maintaining separation of minimum six feet, whether indoors, outdoors, in vehicles, field work, or other spaces.
 The distinction of physical distancing vs. social distancing is important, as it is necessary to continue to discuss research, publish results, and maintain (if not increase) all other social aspects of research.
 While risk is decreased when outdoors, physical distancing should continue to be practiced.
-In some cases, single occupancy may be the best approach (e.g., vehicles, small spaces).
+In some cases, single occupancy of research spaces may be the best approach (e.g., vehicles, small spaces).

-5. Research personnel should limit their physical presence to spaces essential to performing their work with dedicated equipment to the most reasonable extent possible.
+5. Research personnel should continue to limit their physical presence to spaces essential to performing their work with dedicated equipment to the most reasonable extent possible.

 Establish appropriate work practices and work stations.

-Discourage researchers from using others’ phones, desks, offices, or other work tools and equipment.

 Multiple individuals in a common research area (e.g., open concept laboratory, field work) should have a defined work zone to maintain physical distancing at all times (see shaded office cubicles or laboratory benches in figure to right).
 Research teams utilizing shared spaces (e.g., graduate student offices, laboratories, studios) must coordinate their respective plans, as applicable.

 Consider bottlenecks in buildings (e.g., elevators) and consider coordination with others in staggered arrivals/departures.